Early Admission to Kindergarten

-Children who did not meet the age requirements and were admitted early to a non-public kindergarten (or prekindergarten) program will not automatically be enrolled in grade 1 (or kindergarten) in Anne Arundel County Public Schools.
-The child’s parents/guardians can apply for early admission to kindergarten/grade 1 and if the child meets the performance requirements required by AACPS regulations then the child will be granted early admission to kindergarten or grade acceleration grade 1.
+A child who does not meet the age requirements established under Maryland regulations but was granted early admission nonpublic prekindergarten/kindergarten program will not automatically be enrolled in kindergarten/grade 1 in Anne Arundel County Public Schools.
+The child’s parent(s)/guardian(s) may apply for early admission to kindergarten or grade acceleration for grade 1.
+If the child meets the criteria established by AACPS, the child will be granted early admission to kindergarten or grade acceleration grade 1.

 In accordance with Maryland regulations, a child who is 5 years old and moves to Maryland with previous enrollment in a public kindergarten program for part of the school year in another state shall be enrolled in kindergarten at AACPS.
 This reciprocity is granted with the understanding that other states may have established different criteria for determining the age for school attendance.
 Students transferring to kindergarten from out-of-state are enrolled as transfer students without using the early admission to kindergarten regulation.

-Students who are five years old and have completed a Public Kindergarten program in another state, with a later age of entry (up to October 15) are eligible for full reciprocity and will be enrolled in grade one.
-This does not apply to students who attended a Kindergarten program outside of the United States or a private kindergarten program.
+Students who are 5 years old and have completed a public kindergarten program in another state, with a later age of entry are eligible for full reciprocity and will be enrolled in grade one.
+This does not apply to students who attended a kindergarten program outside of the United States or a private kindergarten program.

 Accommodations for Non-English Speakers

 The Maryland State Department of Education has determined that a local school system is not required to make adjustments in its early admission regulation to pre-kindergarten, kindergarten, and first grade for non-English speaking students.
 Assessments for early admission to kindergarten and first grade will be administered in the language of instruction – English.